 Boost Your Career with the Internet #3: Make Contacts and Friends

-Having a few contacts and friends in the right places will make a difference to your career.
+Having a few contacts and friends in the right places will make a difference in your career.
 Get involved with networking groups in the industries you’re interested in.
 This means using social media to follow the right people and join the right groups.
 If you’re serious about climbing that career ladder, getting on LinkedIn is a must.
 Don’t start immediately asking for a job but take part in conversations and grow some natural relationships.

 Even if you don’t immediately get a job through the conversations you have online, keep up your connections.
 You never know how valuable they will be in the future.

 Use these tips as you see fit to boost your career.
-Simply doing them will give you extra practice online and at digital communication.
+Simply doing them will give you extra practice online and in digital communication.
 These simple skills are valuable to most employers and will serve you well.